Population: 472 (2016 estimate) with growth projected to reach 848 by 2045

 The top priority initiatives for Taupiri include:

-- Allowing for the continuation of the Te Awa
+- Allow for the continuation of the Te Awa cycle trail

 View your Local Area Blueprint initiatives in more detail below